KFWB: All-news radio

 In 1966, KFWB was purchased by Westinghouse Broadcasting.
 The previous year, Westinghouse had successfully launched an all-news radio format on WINS in New York City, after that station had been playing Top 40 music.
 On March 11, 1968, KFWB ended its Top 40 era, and was relaunched as an all-news radio station.
 The station promoted itself with the slogans "All news, all the time" and "You give us 22 minutes, we'll give you the world", as first used by WINS, although KFWB's format used a 30-minute news cycle.
 The 22 minutes referenced the then-average length of a Los Angeles commute.
 Like WINS and co-owned KYW Philadelphia, KFWB had a running Teletype sound effect in the background during regular newscasts.

 Also in Spring 1968, another Los Angeles radio station jumped into the all-news format, KNX, owned by CBS Radio.
 For the next 27 years, the two stations would be competitors, airing television commercials and sponsoring billboards, in an effort to be L.A.'s top radio news outlet.

-In 1995, Westinghouse bought the CBS Corporation, merging the broadcast operations of the two companies, with KFWB coming under the ownership of CBS Radio.
+In 1995, Westinghouse bought CBS Inc., merging the broadcast operations of the two companies, with KFWB coming under the ownership of CBS Radio.
 For the first several years after their parent companies merged, KFWB and KNX continued to operate separately, as friendly rivals.

 In addition to being an all-news station, KFWB also had sports play-by-play contracts.
 It previously aired Los Angeles Dodgers baseball games and many National Football League games from Westwood One.
 The NFL broadcasts stopped after the 2007 Pro Bowl, later switching to AM 790 KABC.
 With that, the slogan "all news, all the time" returned.
 However, in 2008, the NFL broadcasts returned for a brief period.

 Beginning in 2008, KNX and KFWB were jointly branded as "CBSNewsRadioLA."
 The CBSNewsRadioLA brand was used for simulcasting special programs and for marketing to advertisers.
 In addition, there were no longer separate field reporters for KNX and KFWB.
 CBSNewsRadioLA reporters filed stories for both stations.

 Also in the 2009 season, KFWB began broadcasting some weekday baseball games of the Los Angeles Angels of Anaheim, although the flagship station remained the Angels-owned KLAA.
 On August 13, 2009, CBS announced the NBA's Los Angeles Clippers had signed a multi-year broadcast rights pact, with KFWB carrying every Clippers contest.

 Over time, KFWB's ratings gradually dropped.
 A number of factors may have been involved.
 KFWB is licensed to transmit with 5,000 watts, while KNX is licensed for 50,000 watts.
 In its final months as an all-news station, KFWB added more news about the movie and television industries, since many people in the Los Angeles market are employed in those fields.
 But the ratings continued to fall.
-The station's last all-news broadcast concluded at 1:00am on September 8, 2009.
+The station's last all-news broadcast concluded at 1:00 a.m. on September 8, 2009.
 Anchors Jan Stevens and Andi Marshall bid listeners farewell and thanked them for 41 years of support.